 - Candidates must provide proof of current negative TB test and tetanus shot.

 - Applicants must pass a drug and alcohol test and a background check.

-- Animal Care applicants must be able to lift 50 pounds.
+- Applicants must be able to lift 50 pounds with accommodations.

 By the completion of their internship, all interns will have an understanding of the role the following play in Zoo culture:

 - Conservation: Interns will learn how modern zoos support and encourage conservation.
 They will learn about habitat loss, over-population and the many in situ conservation projects supported by Utah’s Hogle Zoo.